RyanT5/yl-training/content/post/module-J.md

 - Non-verbally – through your body language, eye contact, gestures
 - In writing – through notes, emails etc

-To be able to understand your audience you need to be to actively listen to their views as well.
+To be able to understand your audience you need to be able to actively listen to their views as well.
 It is easily overlooked, as people tend to focus more on what they want to say, rather than listening to what the other person is saying.
 Knowing when to pause to allow the other person to talk is an important skill.
 It conveys respect and a willingness to hear the other person’s point of view.

 Effective communication occurs when you use active listening.
 It enables you to ensure that your section understands the activity.
 It allows different ideas to be expressed and tips and experience to be shared with the group.
 It is a key skill for gathering feedback.